This page is intended for medical students, residents or others who do not have much experience with case reports, but are planning on writing one.

 Once you identify a case and have learned what information to include in the case report, try to find a previously published case report.
 Finding published case reports in a similar field will provide examples to guide you through the process of writing a case report.

 One journal you can consult is BMJ Case Reports.
-MSU has an institutional fellowship with BMJ Case Reports which allows MSU faculty, staff and students to publish in this journal for free.
-See this page for a link to the journal and more information on publishing- https://lib.msu.edu/medicalwriting_publishing/
+MSU has a multi-year open access publishing agreement with the publisher BMJ, and an institutional fellowship with BMJ Case Reports which allows MSU faculty, staff and students to publish in this journal for free.
+See this page for a link to the journal and more information on publishing- https://lib.msu.edu/collections/scholcomm/support

 There are numerous other journals where you can find published case reports to help guide you in your writing.